 POSTOPERATIVE DAY 1

-If you have a drainage tube it will be removed the first day after surgery.
-At this time the surgical site will be inspected by Drs.
-Osborne and Hamilton.
-Most patients fly home the same day the drainage tube is removed.
+If you have a drainage tube it will likely be removed the first day after surgery.
+At that time your head dressing will be removed and the surgical site will be inspected.
+At that time a more comfortable parotid compression dressing will be applied and it will remain for 48 hours.

 POSTOPERATIVE DAYS 5-7